RafikGerges/CEHv10-Notes/07 - Wireless Network Hacking.md

 - **Network Discovery**
   - Wardriving(WiFiFoFum), warflying, warwalking, warchalking etc.
    - with tools such as WiFiExplorer, WiFiFoFum, OpenSignalMaps, WiFinder
+  - **Netcut** - is an android app that allows attacker to identify target devices and block their access to WIFI
   - **WIGLE** - map for wireless networks
   - **NetStumbler** - tool to find networks
   - **Kismet** - wireless packet analyzer/sniffer that can be used for discovery